 8. Be sneaky to help them succeed

-Depending upon their age, your child may need some behind the scene help.
+Depending upon their age, your child may need some behind-the-scene help.
 Pick a few weeds when they aren’t looking, replant seeds if it seems they flooded the originals right out of the garden.
-They don’t need to know every way you helped, ownership of their garden space is the main goal.
+Of course, they don’t need to know every way you helped.

 9. Harvest and serve

 Let your child harvest, wash, prepare (with assistance), and serve their fresh veggies to the family.
-Seeing the entire process, from seed to table, will give them a sense of accomplishment.
-They will see that gardening is more than play but contributes to the family’s well being.
+Seeing the entire process from seed to table will give them a sense of accomplishment and what it takes to prepare food.
+They will see that gardening is more than play – it contributes to the family’s well being.
 They will be so proud!

 Patios are the hub of a functional backyard.
-Maximizing their square footages while combining utility, serenity, and grace is essential for a successful build.
+Maximizing square footage while combining utility, serenity, and grace is essential for a successful build.
 Regardless of direction you decide to go, pre-planning your outdoor patio ideas is key.